Washington, D.C., 1970. The house is dark and the street outside is quiet. Marvin Gaye is 31 years old and cannot sleep.

 “The death and destruction I saw in Vietnam sickened me,” Frankie said.
 “The war seemed useless, wrong and unjust.
 I relayed all this to Marvin.”

-“My blood started to boil.
-I knew I had something—an anger, an energy, an artistic point of view.
-It was time to stop playing games… I sorta saw the country headed for modern-day civil war… I felt the strong urge to write music and to write lyrics that would touch the souls of men,” said Gaye.
+“My blood started to boil,” Gaye said.
+“I knew I had something, an anger, an energy, an artistic point of view.
+It was time to stop playing games.”

-Gaye’s friend Renaldo “Obie” Benson of the Four Tops witnessed the police violence against students at UC Berkeley in May 1969.
-The impact wouldn’t leave him.
-“I started wondering what the fuck was going on?
-What is happening here?,” Benson said.
-“One question leads to another.
+In 1969, Renaldo “Obie” Benson of the Four Tops was on tour when he witnessed police violence against protesters at People’s Park in San Francisco.
+“I started wondering what the fuck was going on?”
+Benson said.
+“What is happening here?
+One question leads to another.
 Why are they sending kids so far away from their families overseas?
-Why are they attacking their own children in the streets here?.”
+Why are they attacking their own children in the streets here?”

 “It should’ve been my moment of artistic triumph, but Berry and the promoters in the Motown marketing meetings ridiculed ‘What’s Going On’,” said Gaye.